DO's and DON'Ts

 - Buyer receives notification of a pending invoices due.

 - Buyer signs payment receipt contracts providing evidence of authorization/sale.

-Seller's are in complete control.
 Sellers agree to complete valid transactions.
 On occasion, a seller may need to cancel or void transactions, as defined below.
 Only the seller in a transaction may cancel the transaction.
 When applicable, PetPay issues credits to the seller for fees related to a cancelled transaction.
 PetPay reserves the right to assess Sellers a Marketing Fee of $199.00 or up to 5% of the purchase price, whichever is greater, to cover losses accrued in the marketing, servicing, credit card processing, contract signing, and transaction management of the sale.

-If a buyer would like to cancel a transaction, the buyer should contact the seller by PetPay Conversations to request cancellation.
-Cancellations may be subject to an individual seller’s policies and whether the pet has shipped.
-Returns are subject to the individual seller's policies; the buyer needs to contact the seller for approval prior to sending the pet back to the seller.
+If a buyer would like to cancel a transaction, the buyer must contact PetPay immediately and FIRST.
+Cancellations will be subject to Terms and Conditions of Sale.
+Returns are defined within Terms and Conditions of Sale; the buyer needs to contact PetPay for approval prior to sending the pet back to the seller.

 - The seller may not cancel a transaction for the purpose of avoiding fees or feedback.

 The seller may cancel an invalid or void transaction, as defined by these circumstances: